 Financial Aid Warning and Ineligibility.
 Students who do not meet the quantitative and/or qualitative standard have one semester financial aid warning in which they may receive financial aid.
 Transfer students admitted on academic probation will automatically be placed on Financial Aid Warning.
 During the semester of warning, they must supersede the above standards to continue receiving federal financial aid.
 If they achieve these standards and meet academic standards, then they will be in "good standing" and their federal financial aid eligibility will continue.
 If, after a semester on financial aid warning a student does not meet these standards, federal financial aid will no longer be available (student becomes ineligible for federal financial aid).
+If a student becomes no longer eligible for federal financial aid, the student may continue to attend MACU but will not have financial aid available to them.
 See Reinstatement Policy below.

 Appeal process.
 Satisfactory progress requirements outlined above may be waived based on extenuating circumstances that might affect the student's performance, such as illness, injury to student, or death in the family.
 Any student who feels there are extenuating circumstances prevailing in his case may file an appeal for an exception by making a written request to the MACU Financial Aid Office.
 The appeal request must be submitted 30 days prior to the student's possible return to the university.
 Documents showing why the student failed to make SAP and the student's extenuating circumstances must be included with the written appeal request.
-Such documentation may include, but is not limited to, such items as doctor's notes, medical records, third party letter/s explaining details, etc. The Financial Aid Administrator will bring the appeal before the Appeals Committee to make a decision on the student's case within seven (7) days.
+Such documentation may include, but is not limited to, such items as doctor's notes, medical records, third party letter/s explaining details, etc. The Financial Aid Administrator will bring the

+Mid-Atlantic Christian University Page 140 2023-2024 Academic Catalog appeal before the Appeals Committee to make a decision on the student's case within seven (7) days.
 At the committee's discretion, a waiver may be granted to the student to maintain his or her financial aid eligibility for one additional semester.
 The appeal decision will be given to the student in writing within seven (7) days of the date the determination is made.
-If the waiver is granted, the student will be placed on

-Mid-Atlantic Christian University 2021-2022 Academic Catalog Financial Aid Probation for one semester.
+If the waiver is granted, the student will be placed on Financial Aid Probation for one semester.
 If at the end of this probation semester the student meets both quantitative and qualitative requirements, the student will regain federal financial aid eligibility and be back in "good standing."
 If the student fails to meet both requirements, the student will become ineligible for federal financial aid and forfeit all future federal financial aid.